thieu1995/EvoRBF/README.md

-**EvoRBF** is a Python library that implements a framework for training Radial Basis Function (RBF) networks using `Intelligence Nature-inspired Algorithms (INAs)`.
+**EvoRBF** is a Python library that implements a framework for training Radial Basis Function (RBF) networks using `Nature-inspired Algorithms (NIAs)`.
 It provides a comparable alternative to the traditional RBF network and is compatible with the Scikit-Learn library.
 With EvoRBF, you can perform searches and hyperparameter tuning using the functionalities provided by the Scikit-Learn library.